-Vehicles with power door lock system-All side doors and back door lock and unlock simultaneously with either front door.
-In the driver's door lock, turning the key once will unlock the driver's door and twice in succession will unlock all the side doors and back door simultaneously.
+Vehicles with power door lock system-All the side doors, back door (hardtop) and tail gate (soft-top) lock and unlock simultaneously with either front door.
+In the driver's door lock, turning the key once will unlock the driver's door and twice in succession will unlock all the side doors, back door (hardtop) and tail gate (soft-top) simultaneously.

-LOCKING WITH INSIDE LOCK BUTTON
+LOCKING AND UNLOCKING WITH INSIDE LOCK KNOB